omisunuwar/Blackjack-Game/README.md

 This repository contains files from Scrimba course Learn HTML, Learn JavaScript.
-Files for "Blackjack game" and chrome extension "leads tracker" are added.
+"index.js", "index.css" and "index.html" files for Blackjact game are uploaded here.